Written by:

 Note that while others are engaged in small talk, I am doing things that I deem a lot more important than social engagement.

 People might say I am “in my own little world”, which has some validity.
-That’s how I like it.
+That’s how I like it!

 Social practice

-Natalie used to give her son social challenges.
+My wife, Natalie, used to give her son social challenges.
 For example, when going to a social gathering, a challenge could be to interact with others and focus on asking questions for 30 minutes in total.
 As such, with each social gathering, they would focus on practicing a different social skill.

 Social motivation

-For example, by administering oxytocin—a hormone that plays a role in social bonding—social behavior can be promoted in autistic people:[2]Promoting social behavior with oxytocin in high-functioning autism spectrum disorders
+For example, by administering oxytocin—a hormone that plays a role in social bonding—social behavior can be promoted in autistic people:[2]Promoting social behavior with oxytocin in high-functioning autism spectrum disorders (Andari et al., 2010)

 Under oxytocin, patients respond more strongly to others and exhibit more appropriate social behavior and affect, suggesting a therapeutic potential of oxytocin through its action on a core dimension of autism.